dsikar/pi-zero/xzm/wireless-specification.md

 ```
 ## Future developments

-* The embedded device shall be capable of connecting concurrently to RS232 com 1 port to collect print outs supplied by panel and make such information available as required, to Android app, desktop app or web server.

-* Multiple client architecture such that 1 * x embedded devices can communicate to 1 * x android phones through the use of singular broker server.
+* Multiple client architecture such that 1 * x embedded devices can communicate to 1 * x android phones through the use of single broker server.
 This would be the ideal next step after the milestone demo.

 * The same architecture may be used to supply data to mobile, desktop and web panel gui apps, with all the functionality currently provided by desktop apps.